tykiww/tykiww.github.io/_posts/2017-10-05-fitting-an-arima111.md

 ---

 How many visitors can we expect to see in Yosemite National park for the next 5 years?
-One of my most desired go-tos has always been Yosemite National Park.
+One of my most desired bucketlist places has always been Yosemite National Park.
 I’ve never been!
 It's just so beautiful..
 Maybe one day soon!

 ![](https://cdn.shopify.com/s/files/1/0272/4781/files/summer-sunset-over-half-dome-from-glacier-point-yosemite.jpg?1089)

 My first entry is a simple timeseries model of an ARIMA(1,1,1).
 The Arima model, also known as the Box Jenkins method is the most general class of autoregressive model for forecasting a time series.
-Simply, the 1,1,1 stands for (last period's change,year to year change, moving average).
+Simply, the 1,1,1 stands for (last period's change, year to year change, moving average).
 These details can be fine tuned according to how the data looks, but as a general guideline, the ARIMA(1,1,1) is beneficial and accurate for most cases.
 If you are curious, visit this [link](https://www.datascience.com/blog/introduction-to-forecasting-with-arima-in-r-learn-data-science-tutorials).

 That's enough of the stats lessons.
 Let's actually try fitting the model to the Yosemite data!

 For the annual visitors data, I was able to download a dataset from the National Park's service [STATS](https://irma.nps.gov/Stats/SSRSReports/Park%20Specific%20Reports/Annual%20Park%20Recreation%20Visitation%20(1904%20-%20Last%20Calendar%20Year)?Park=YOSE) website.
 The information spans from the inception of the park up until the last calendar year, and since it's only the beginning of 2018, the data runs until 2016.
 Might be fun to see how accurate these next predictions will be once the 2017 data comes out!

 For a more in-depth analysis, I would hunt for park event details but for today we are just focusing on the simple Rbase graphs and the statistical model.
-Normally, I would scrape the information using the rvest package yet the data was so small, I just downloaded the csv and copied it in through a simple read.table.
+Normally, I would scrape the information using the rvest package yet the data was so small, I just downloaded the csv and copied it in through a simple `read.table()`.

 ``` r
 Yos <- read.table(header = TRUE, text = '